 Exit

 Student performance in Discover Math is closely monitored.
 While these programs provide opportunities for challenge and success for most students, they may not match the needs of every student.
-If a parent, teacher, Advanced Learning Program Specialist or student voices a concern regarding the student’s placement in advanced services, the ISD 194 Exit Guidelines will be used to determine the appropriate next step.
+If a parent, teacher, Advanced Learning Program Specialist or student voices a concern regarding the student’s placement in advanced services, the Exit Guidelines will be used to determine the appropriate next step.